 Despite the constant executive shakeups, 2020 would turn out to be an extremely successful year nonetheless.
 Millions of students and teachers across the world, fueled by lockdown measures due to the coronavirus pandemic, were flocking to the platform to continue their classwork.

 Essentially, the whole EdTech sector was lifted to heights it couldn’t have imagined.
 Companies like Coursera or Duolingo were raising hundreds of millions and, in some instances, even able to go public after almost a decade in business.

 Kahoot! was certainly no exception.
 Between June and October, the company announced three rounds of funding, injecting $62 million, $28 million, and $215 million into the Kahoot!, respectively.

 When SoftBank invested the $215 million in October, Kahoot!’s business was valued at a whopping $2.4 billion, a fivefold increase from when it went public a year prior.

 Furthermore, Kahoot! continued to double down on its strategy to become a full-stack education platform for all kinds of organizations and use cases.
 In September and November 2020, it acquired Actimo (employee engagement and onboarding platform) and Drops (maker of language learning applications) for $33 million and $50 million, respectively.

 The company also announced integrations and partnerships with the likes of Bitmoji, Disney (for branded games), as well as Zoom.
-In 2021, the company stayed on course and continued its expansion efforts.
+Throughout 2021, Kahoot! simply doubled down on its expansion efforts.

 Over the course of three months, from February to May, the company announced three acquisitions.
 In February, it snatched up Whiteboard.fi for $6 million.
 Corporate learning platform Motimate was purchased for around $25 million in April.
 Yet, in May, its biggest acquisition to date would be announced.